-Make sure to add a videographer onto your wedding budget while you’re wedding planning.
-Weddings can cost you quite a bit and planning for one can be quite a challenge.
+Make sure to add a videographer to your wedding budget while you’re wedding planning.
+Weddings can cost you quite a bit and plan for one can be quite a challenge.
 Make sure you include the cost for your videographer into your plan to avoid surprise costs.

 Meeting your wedding suppliers face to face is always a good idea.
 They will get to know you as a couple and you will get to see what they are like in terms of style and personality.
 It is important that you like your wedding suppliers as you’ll be communicating with them a lot before, on the day, and after your wedding too!